Memories of My Body: Plot

-Summary

 In the 1980s, young Juno's father leaves him inexplicably.
-Out of admiration, he begins learning lengger from a dance teacher, also beginning his sexual exploration at this point.
-He witnesses the teacher implementing vigilantism upon student Jok for having sex with his wife.
+Out of admiration, he begins learning lengger from a dance teacher; he also begins his sexual exploration.
+He witnesses the teacher killing the student Jok for having sex with his wife.
 Upon his father's request, Juno's aunt Atmo takes him.
 She learns that he can detect chickens' fertility by inserting his finger into the genitals, much to her vexation.
 He is punished by a teacher for spreading odor, and is asked to write an apology with a chalk in his mouth, to which he writes "MOM."
 A dance teacher rescues and teaches him lengger.
 Noticing that Juno wants to touch her cleavage, missing his mother, she allows him, and the villagers take her to police, citing pedophilia.
-Overwhelmed, Atmo gives Juno to his uncle.
+Exhausted, Atmo gives Juno to his uncle.

-As a young adult, Juno works for his clothing store, able to measure a person's body with his senses.
+As an adult, Juno works for his clothing store, able to measure a person's body with his senses.
 One day, a boxer orders a traditional wedding costume.
 He requests that Juno demonstrate how to wear it.
 When the man accidentally bleeds his chest with a safety pin, he sucks it, and Juno realizes he is gay.
 As the eldest of a plethora of siblings, the man never gets to spend time with himself or cuddle with his mother, exacerbated by poverty.
 In a fit of closeness, they kiss.
 The man loses a boxing match, thus not being able to garner money for his wedding and the boss of a controlling enemy, whose fixer separates him and Juno.
-The next day, Juno's uncle reveals that his father left due to trauma upon a river nearby his house, where his family was slaughtered out of accusation that he was involved in the Indonesian mass killings of 1965–66.
-Juno's uncle then dies, and Juno moves to Jati village to be costume designer of a lengger group.
+The next day, Juno's uncle reveals that his father left due to trauma upon a river nearby his house, where his family was slaughtered out of slander that he was involved in the 30 September Movement.
+After his uncle dies, Juno moves to Jati village to be costume designer of a lengger group.

-Anticipating the election, a regent candidate is advised by shaman Pesisiran to methodically find a mate that will spiritually allow him to win.
-Juno is the one, but he riskily rejects the instruction.
-A warok blocks his plan to reconcile with the regent (who is furious that the reog group cancelled further political dances) by choosing Juno as his gemblak (male lover), noticing a close connection; Juno accepts.
-After seeing a dance where the warok bleeds a man with a sickle, Juno has a meltdown; his warok comforts him.
-The regent's wife hires fixers to kick Juno and the lengger group out of the village, worrying that a scandalous photo of the regent and Juno holding hands may cause the majority, homophobic villagers to not vote for him.
-A woman in her house confronts the wife for abuse of power, saying that she will be lonely.
+Anticipating the election, a regent candidate is advised by shaman Pesisiran to find a mate that will spiritually allow him to win.
+Juno, the mate, rejects the instruction.
+A warok blocks his plan to reconcile with the regent (who is furious that the reog group cancelled further political dances) by choosing Juno as his gemblak (male lover), noticing a close connection; Juno accepts, and they bond.
+The regent's wife hires fixers to kick Juno and the lengger group out of the village, worrying that a photo of the regent and Juno holding hands may cause the majority, homophobic villagers to not vote for him.
+A relative confronts the wife for abuse of power, saying that she will be lonely.
 The group absconds before the fixers arrive.
 Juno hitchhikes and smiles, now out of the closet.